-Late submission/breach of regulations will cause failure in the entire portfolio assessment.
+1. Late submission/breach of regulations will cause failure in the entire portfolio assessment.

-The student must attend at least 75% of the course.
+2. The student must attend at least 75% of the component.

-The students work is submitted for each individual Ain Shams Course in the form and deadline instructed via ASU assignments and goes via the normal marking process.
-Further the student work for each individual Ain Shams courses is packed in a portfolio format for the submission requirement for the UEL degree.
+3. The students work is submitted for each individual ASU course in the form and deadline instructed via ASU assignment and goes via the normal marking process.
+Further the student work for each individual ASU courses is packed in a portfolio format for the submission requirement for the UEL degree.